chbeu/chbeu.github.io/content/service/ws_organizer.md

 weight: 25

 # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
-title: Workshop and Meetup Organizer #'Service to the Community'
+title: 'Workshop and Meetup Organizer' #'Service to the Community'
 #subtitle: Workshop and Meetup Organizer

 # Date format